mahmoudparsian/data-algorithms-book/src/main/java/org/dataalgorithms/bonus/anagram/README.md

 What is an Anagram?
 ===================
-Anagram is a word or phrase made by transposing the letters of another word or phrase.
-An anagram is a type of word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once; for example, the word "anagram" can be rearranged into "nagaram".
-Someone who creates anagrams may be called an "anagrammatist".
+* Anagram is a word or phrase made by transposing the letters of another word or phrase.

+* An anagram is a type of word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once

+* For example, the word "anagram" can be rearranged into "nagaram".
+"Elvis" can be rearranged into "lives", therefore "Elvis" and "lives" are anagrams

+* Someone who creates anagrams may be called an "anagrammatist"

+* Here we work on anagrams, which are only single words.

 Source:
 =======